 For minor injuries, recovery may be relatively quick, but for serious injuries, recovery can be prolonged and painful.
 Following a catastrophic accident, full recovery may not even be possible.
 Costly medical treatment coupled with an inability to work during recovery can create a seemingly insurmountable financial burden.
 At Law Firm of Oklahoma, are dedicated to helping accident victims and their families to obtain the fullest measure of financial compensation available.

 When recklessness or violence cause you harm, you have every right to pursue and enforce the accountability of the liable party through the legal avenues provided by a civil lawsuit.
-While a personal injury lawsuit may be able to provide a sense of justice in an unfair situation, the real purpose of such a case is to protect yourself and your family by providing the financial resources to support physical and emotional well-being.
+While an injury lawsuit may be able to provide a sense of justice in an unfair situation, the real purpose of such a case is to protect yourself and your family by providing the financial resources to support physical and emotional well-being.

 While many unintentional injuries are minor, such as cuts and bruises that do not require medical attention, others are so catastrophic that the result in lifelong disability or death.
 Whether you suffer chronic pain from a back or neck injury or whether you have been paralyzed by a devastating spinal cord injury, we can help you obtain the fullest compensation for the pain, suffering, and financial costs you have endured and will endure in the future as a result of your injury.